Dual Mechanisms of Value Expression: Intrinsic vs. Prompted Values in Large Language Models: Abstract

 \section{Abstract}

-Large language models (LLMs) can express different values in two distinct ways: (1) \textit{intrinsic} expression, reflecting the model's inherent values learned during training, and (2) \textit{prompted} expression, elicited by explicit prompts.
-Given their widespread use in value alignment and persona steering, it is paramount to clearly understand their underlying mechanisms, particularly whether they mostly overlap (as one might expect) or rely on substantially different mechanisms, but this remains largely understudied.
-We analyze this at the mechanistic level using two approaches: (1) \textit{value vectors}, feature directions representing value mechanisms extracted from the residual stream, and (2) \textit{value neurons}, MLP neurons that contribute to value expressions.
-We demonstrate that intrinsic and prompted value mechanisms partly share common components that are crucial for inducing value expression, but also possess unique elements that manifest in different ways.
-As a result, these mechanisms lead to different degrees of value steerability (\textit{prompted} > \textit{intrinsic}) and response diversity (\textit{intrinsic} > \textit{prompted}).
-In particular, components unique to the intrinsic mechanism seem to promote lexical diversity in responses, whereas those specific to the prompted mechanism primarily strengthen instruction following, taking effect even in distant tasks like jailbreaking\footnote{We will release the source code under the MIT license upon the publication of the paper.}.
+Large language models can express values in two main ways: (1) \textit{intrinsic} expression, reflecting the model's inherent values learned during training, and (2) \textit{prompted} expression, elicited by explicit prompts.
+Given their widespread use in value alignment, it is paramount to clearly understand their underlying mechanisms, particularly whether they mostly overlap (as one might expect) or rely on distinct mechanisms.
+We analyze this largely understudied problem at the mechanistic level using two approaches: (1) \textit{value vectors}, feature directions representing value mechanisms extracted from the residual stream, and (2) \textit{value neurons}, MLP neurons that contribute to value vectors.
+We demonstrate that intrinsic and prompted value mechanisms partly share common components crucial for inducing value expression, generalizing across languages and reconstructing theoretical inter-value correlations in the model's internal representations.
+Yet, each mechanism also possesses unique components that fulfill distinct roles.
+In particular, the intrinsic mechanism activates in more diverse value-related scenarios and promotes response diversity, whereas the prompted mechanism strengthens instruction compliance, taking effect even in distant tasks like jailbreaking.\footnote{Code: https://github.com/holi-lab/ValueMechanism.}